The external scholarship links listed on this page are provided as a courtesy and as opportunities for you to apply to scholarships outside of CSU.

 - Must agree on posting his name and his university on Webucator’s official website.

 The Zonta Club of Cleveland offers scholarships ranging from $800.00 to $1,000.00 to support the educational aspirations of women.
 These scholarships should encourage women who have the potential to become future leaders and support the mission of Zonta.
 These scholarships should make a significant difference in the awardees’ educational experience by supporting them through upper college years and, if appropriate, beyond in postgraduate work.
-DEADLINE: February TBD, 2023.
+DEADLINE: November 1, 2023.
 Eligibility criteria:

 - A resident of Cuyahoga County